Setting KML Regions and Display Criteria

 Polygons:

 The KMLRegionSetter is used to create regions that set Level of Detail bounds within KML.
 For polygons, the KMLRegionSetter is used to calculate the Region Bounding Box from the Feature Bounding Box, and maximum and minimum display sizes are set.
-Add a KMLRegionSetter to the canvas, in the parameters set the Minimum Display Size to 20 and the Maximum Display Size to 1000.
+Add a KMLRegionSetter to the canvas.
+In the parameters, set the Minimum Display Size to 20 and the Maximum Display Size to 1000.

 polygonregion.jpg